StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-27-what-is-considered-natural/_index.md

 It is almost amusing how clear the text is.
 If people would just read this passage in Matthew with an open mind, it inherently rejects all sexual deviance in that it clearly states that God's intention is that a husband and his wife be joined together as one flesh.

-In other words, even if we had absolutely no other passages forbidding various forms of sexual sin, Matthew 19:4-6 alone would be sufficient, in that it clearly states what God's intent is with respect to human sexuality: that it to be limited to one man and one women who are married.
+In other words, even if we had absolutely no other passages forbidding various forms of sexual sin, Matthew 19:4-6 alone would be sufficient, in that it clearly states what God's intent is with respect to human sexuality: that it is to be limited to a man and a woman who are married to each other.
+All other permutations (man and man, woman and woman, man and woman that are not married) are off-limits.

 ### It is "wife" not just "woman" in these passages